 And it’s not only seniors that need long term care.
 Over 35 percent of people currently receiving long term care services are between 18 and 64.3.

 Does Medicare Pay for Long Term Care?

 Medicare is the federal health insurance program for those over 65 and some younger people with disabilities.
-Medicare does not pay for custodial care which makes up more than 90% of all long term care services.
+And Medicare does not pay for custodial care which makes up more than 90% of all long term care services.

 An example of custodial care is when someone needs help with walking, bathing, eating, dressing or using the toilet.
 Custodial care is what people need most when they have a physical impairment from a stroke.
 Or, due to cognitive impairment from dementia or Alzheimer’s disease.
 Don’t make the mistake of thinking Medicare covers long term care costs.
 It doesn’t.